 Follow-up treatment and rehabilitation

-Dental work after a hip operation
+No dental work after a hip operation

-Life span of a hip prosthesis
+Lifespan of a hip prosthesis and prosthesis replacement

-Lifespan also depends heavily, however, on the amount of strain and on other factors such as bone quality etc. Stop and go sports can have a negative impact on the prosthesis and should be avoided.
+Lifespan also depends heavily, however, on the amount of strain and on other factors such as bone quality, etc. Stop-and-go sports can have a negative impact on the prosthesis and should be avoided.

 Reasons for changing the prosthesis

 Even an artificial joint produces friction and will wear over time, potentially causing inflammation.
 The bone then recedes from the prosthesis and the prosthesis becomes loose, affecting either the socket, the stem or both.
-The most common reasons for changing a hip prosthesis (revision) are wear and loosening, osteoporosis, repeated dislocation (luxation), bone fractures and infections.
+The most common reasons for changing a hip prosthesis (revision) are wear and loosening, repeated dislocation (luxation), bone fractures and infections.